2022–23 UEFA Women's Champions League group stage: Format

 In each group, teams played against each other home-and-away in a round-robin format.
 The top two teams of each group advanced to the quarter-finals.

 Tiebreakers

-Teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If two or more teams are tied on points, the following tiebreaking criteria are applied, in the order given, to determine the rankings (see Article 18 Equality of points – group stage, Regulations of the UEFA Women's Champions League):
+Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If two or more teams were tied on points, the following tiebreaking criteria were applied, in the order given, to determine the rankings (see Article 18 Equality of points – group stage, Regulations of the UEFA Women's Champions League):